-SLS has run for 12 years in Singapore, since 2009, and the program has been in great demand with more than 430 alumni.
+SLS has run in Singapore since 2009, and the program has been in great demand with more than 430 alumni.
 It has been evaluated every year and consistently rated highly, relevant, and extremely useful.

 To develop a group of action-oriented leaders who are committed to strengthening the social and cultural fabric of society and making an extraordinary difference to the well-being of the nation.